kavi21imn/TakeaLot-Automation-BDD/README.md

 ## How do I change login credentials?
  * we need to change login credential in Configuration.properties (path : \src\main\java\com\frontendAutomation\Config\Configuration.properties)

+ The main challengees: 1,Finding valid xpath for the products 2, Second product Yellow wrist band display is keep changing first row and Last row.
+3, And the Yellow wrist band has .., near the link text so the element not found exception happening for the right element.4, I solved that issue by adjusting Substring (//if (productList.get(i).getText().startsWith(productName.substring(0, 40))
 Kavitha